GitLiveApp/GitLive/_sections/self-hosted-admin-vscode.md

 ### Overview

-In this quick guide you will learn how to install the GitLive app on your repository hosting service as an administrator, when using a self-hosted Gitlab instance.
+In this quick guide you will learn how to install the GitLive app on your self-hosted Gitlab instance as an administrator.

 ### Steps for authenticating
+As an administrator, you are required to install the GitLive app on the organization or account level and grant it access to the repositories that you would like to use GitLive with.
+Note that your instance will need to be accessible from the internet in order for the integration to work correctly.
 ### Step 1
+* Install the plugin as explained in the [installation section](/){:class="internal-link"}.
+* Open up a clone of the repository that you want to use GitLive with.
-The first step is to install the latest GitLive [VS Code extension](https://marketplace.visualstudio.com/items?itemName=TeamHub.teamhub) or [JetBrains plugin](https://plugins.jetbrains.com/plugin/11955-gitlive).
-Once installed, open a cloned repository from your self-hosted GitLab instance and you will see the following prompt in the GitLive window:
+* Then, you will see the following prompt in the GitLive window:

 ![Configure Server](/uploads/vscode-gsh-configure-server.jpg "Configure Server"){:class="screenshot"}